CropAi/Android-Application/README.md

 Now comes the most exciting part of the project.
 Understanding and making use of the actual Android Application.
 So let's get started. 🥳 👽

-1. Start off by downloading and installing the application from this [URL] ("https://drive.google.com/open?id=1doS1DcylZ-UBj6cjzKr0FC12KhWup5f3") 👻
+1. Start off by downloading and installing the application from this [URL](https://drive.google.com/open?id=1doS1DcylZ-UBj6cjzKr0FC12KhWup5f3) 👻

 2. Open the application on your personal device and you should have it ready to use.